Breakouts

 Small Breakouts

-Ashley McIlwain | Ashley McIlwain, M.A., LMFT is a Licensed Marriage and Family Therapist, the Founder and CEO of Foundation Restoration, a nonprofit ministry celebrating 15 years of saving lives, marriages, and families with clinical expertise and a biblical perspective through professional therapy, workshops, seminars, and other resources.
+Speaker: Ashley McIlwain M.A., LMFT | Ashley McIlwain is a Licensed Marriage and Family Therapist, the Founder and CEO of Foundation Restoration, a nonprofit ministry celebrating 15 years of saving lives, marriages, and families with clinical expertise and a biblical perspective through professional therapy, workshops, seminars, and other resources.
 Ashley is also the host of the Real Talk Podcast.
 She holds a bachelor’s degree in Psychology from Palm Beach Atlantic University and a master’s degree in Clinical Psychology with a Specialization in Marriage and Family Therapy from Azusa Pacific University, has worked with Moody Publishers and Dr. Gary Chapman, and has a wide experience with speaking and writing.
 She and her husband, Steve, reside in Raleigh, NC with their sweet son Grayson.

 Summary: 40 million Americans struggle with some form of chronic anxiety.
 Every generation is 3x more likely to struggle with anxiety than their parents.
 Life is anxious for us all at different degrees.
 Life’s uncertainties—whether school, jobs, or the future—can feel overwhelming, leaving many feeling lost in a sea of stress.
 Do you wrestle with anxiety or struggle to take your next step with confidence?
 This session will equip middle and high school students with practical tools to manage anxiety, navigate life’s transitions, and find hope amid uncertainty.